sam974/awshelper/README.md

 ## File config format

-Config format is describe thanks to the sample file: aws-config-sample.json
+Config format is described thanks to the sample file: aws-config-sample.json